percona/pmm/docs/using/backup.md

 - [PMM Client](../setting-up/client/index.md) is installed and running on the node.

+- For MySQL 8.0+, the user that pmm-agent uses to connect to MySQL must have the BACKUP_ADMIN privilege for Xtrabackup to work.

 - There is only one MySQL instance running on the node.

 - MySQL is running: